Medicare Supplement Plans in Oregon

 Most beneficiaries receiving Medicare because of disability will find the cost of Medigap impractical.
 State law requires insurance companies to offer coverage; although, the available plans cost more than it’s worth.

 Many under 65 beneficiaries find relief from Advantage coverage.
-Some areas even offer Special Needs Plans (SNP); these policies tailor benefits for those with certain disabilities if a plan is available in your area you could qualify for a Special Enrollment Period (SEP).
+Some areas even offer Special Needs Plans (SNP); these policies tailor benefits for those with specific disabilities if a plan is available in your area you could qualify for a Special Enrollment Period (SEP).

 Then, upon turning 65, select a Medigap policy so that your coverage is there when you need it most!